LED Monkey’s Guide to Using LED Lighting All Around Your Home

 In Your Bedroom

-We have a huge selection of beautiful, LED-compatible lamps for your bedroom, and this is another space in which people like to use the warm white colour temperature option.
+We have a huge selection of beautiful, LED-compatible lamps for your bedroom.
+This is another space in which people like to use the warm white colour temperature option.

 However, there’s another choice in the shape of Daylight.
 At 4000K, Daylight occupies the middle ground between the two other LED colour temperatures and is being increasingly used in bedrooms, simply because it’s nice, natural form of light to wake up to!